A-Nuru/Library-Management-System/README.md

 (In case a user fail to return the book within the given time period).
 This is a user friendly application that aids book circulation and transaction monitoringin a library.

+## Conclusion

+This application makes it easy for all the users to search for the available books along with their precise location inside the library.
+It makes the process of issuing and returning a book easier and quicker.